mallikdav/Plancess/README.md

+Tips:   Run the Test Case to see the output of userStory1, userStory2 and userStory3.
+        userStory2 and userStory3 has been implemented in userStory1 as a decorator.
+        Output of userStory3 will be generated inside Test folder.

 PROBLEM :

 The problem has 4 user stories for which the candidate has to revert with a well designed,well documented code along with the unit tests.